delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Where \|v\| is the number of nodes.

-I believe this notation is used because it is the notation used in the book "Artificial Intelligence: A Modern Approach" by Russel and Norvig and because this book is **the** book on Artifical Intelligence everyone uses their notation.
+I believe this notation is used because it is the notation used in the book "Artificial Intelligence: A Modern Approach" by Russel and Norvig and because this book is **the** book on Artificial Intelligence everyone uses their notation.

 **b** is the branching factor of the tree.
 **d** is the shallowest goal node (the lowest level at which a node is a goal for a given search problem)